 Galleries 1, 8 & 9

 Whitechapel Gallery presents the first major UK survey of figurative painter and creator of poetic mise-en-scenes, Kai Althoff (b.
 1966 Cologne, Germany; lives and works in New York, USA and Cologne, Germany).
-The exhibition brings together approximately 100 works spanning Althoff’s career, from childhood drawings and photographs to textiles, sculptural installations and new paintings, presented as immersive environments.
+The exhibition brings together approximately 90 works spanning Althoff’s career, from childhood drawings and photographs to textiles, sculptural installations and new paintings.
 Read a description of the exhibition from the artist here.

 Exercising Freedom: Encounters with Art, Artists and Communities